MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that combines two Arrays passed in as arguments, and returns a new Array that contains all elements from both Array arguments, with the elements taken in alternation.

-You may assume that both input Arrays are non-empty, and that they have the same number of elements.
+Write a method that takes a string, and then returns a hash that contains 3 entries: one represents the number of characters in the string that are lowercase letters, one the number of characters that are uppercase letters, and one the number of characters that are neither.

-  Input:
+  Input: string
-  Output:
+  Output: hash

   ## Rules
   ### explicit